The trusty password has been working hard to secure our accounts for decades. But are they the most secure way to protect our information?

 - Don’t Write Down Passwords in Unsecure Locations: If you feel the need to write down your password to remember it, don’t just jot it down on a stick note on your desk or leave it in an unlocked drawer.
 If you can’t store it in a secure, digital location like a password manager, at least ensure it’s locked away and unable to be accessed by anyone but you.

 - Use Long, Complex Passwords or Passphrases: The biggest key to strong password use is making your passwords or passphrases long and complex without any personal information or easily guessed patterns.
+If you have to ask, “is this password secure?” it probably isn’t.
 Use a combination of numbers, letters (capitalized and uncapitalized), and symbols, and ensure your passphrases are at least 16 or more characters and are not simple dictionary words.

 - Use a Secure Password Manager: If using a unique and complex password for all your accounts, you will need a way to find them in a pinch.
 Using secure password management software can keep your passwords safe but accessible when you need them.